 The nursing program prepares graduates for entry-level positions in the nursing profession.

 Applicants should be aware that the Michigan Board of Nursing may deny a license to an applicant who has been convicted of a criminal offense or is addicted to drugs or alcoholic beverages.
 Students who question their eligibility for licensure are advised to seek clarification directly from the Michigan BON prior to applying to the Nursing Program.

 - Eastern Michigan University

 - Madonna University

-Graduates may pursue full-time employment upon passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
-Opportunities for employment in nursing exist in hospitals, clinics, home care, factories, military services, schools, public health, and education.
+Graduates can acquire full-time employment upon passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+Opportunities for employment in nursing exist in hospitals, clinics, home care,factories, military services, schools, public health, and education.
 The Bureau of Labor Statistics predicts that employment in nursing will grow 19% between the years of 2012 and 2022.
 Many more opportunities in nursing are available with advanced education and experience.